monsterdept/krapow/README.md

 brew install krapow
 ```

-Two taps because Homebrew won't auto-add a tap declared as a dependency — you have to opt in to cirruslabs/cli explicitly.
-After this, `brew upgrade krapow` and `brew uninstall krapow` work as expected.

-Linux hosts use Incus, which isn't in Homebrew — install it from your distro (`apt install incus` on Ubuntu/Debian). `krapow doctor` will tell you exactly what's missing.
+Linux hosts use Incus, which isn't in Homebrew — install it from your distro (`apt install incus` on Ubuntu/Debian).
+After installing, `krapow doctor` will tell you exactly what's missing.

-### curl | bash
+### Install script

 Downloads the latest release tarball for your OS/arch and drops the binary in `~/.local/bin/krapow`: